Jakks says Oaktree makes fresh bid for talks

 "My guess is Oaktree is probably not interested in Jakks anymore," Woo said, while conceding it was unclear why a revised proposal was made.

-Oaktree spokeswoman Lucy Neugart declined to comment on the story and Jakks declined to comment further.
+Oaktree could not be immediately reached for comments and Jakks declined to comment further.

-Arvind Bhatia of Sterne, Agee & Leach said the developments are puzzling and he doesn't see the talks going anywhere, as Oaktree had rejected Jakks's earlier terms and has now lost its leverage by divesting the stock.
+Arvind Bhatia of Sterne, Agee & Leach said the developments are puzzling and he doesn't see the talks going anywhere, as Oaktree had rejected Jakks's earlier terms and have now lost its leverage by divesting their stock.

 Oaktree, which had made a $20 per share bid for the company in 2011, ended talks over the standstill agreement in June after the two parties failed to agree on terms.